sybilhoangRG/support.balsamiq.com/content/tutorials/landingpages.md

 ----

-## Optimize Around Low Fidelity and Find the Right Design
+## Optimize around Low Fidelity and Find the Right Design

 I hope this gives you an idea of how we work iteratively using wireframes behind the scenes.